Honestpuck/xworld2017/README.md

 The reveal.js slideshow is created using [pandoc](http://pandoc.org).
 The exact pandoc command can be found in `pandoc.sh`.
-I have modified the `white.css` reveal.js template to hopefully increase readability and use my favourite code font.
+I have modified the `white.css` reveal.js template to hopefully increase readability and use my favourite code font (Input).

 While running the slideshow pressing `S` will open a speaker view where you can read the notes.
 For other hints visit the